 A capsule endoscopy looks at the inside of your bowel.
-It’s also called a video capsule endoscopy (VCE).
+This is also called a video capsule endoscopy or PillCam.

 You swallow a capsule that contains a small disposable camera.
-The capsule is the size of a large pill.
+The capsule is the size of a vitamin pill.
 The camera takes thousands of pictures as it travels along your gut.
-The camera transmits the pictures wirelessly to a data recorder that you wear on your waist.
+The camera sends the pictures wirelessly to a data recorder that you wear on your waist.

 Why you might have a capsule endoscopy

 You might have a capsule endoscopy if you have symptoms of bowel cancer.
 This includes having blood picked up in your poo on a Faecal Immunochemical Test (FIT).

 You usually have a colonoscopy if you have symptoms of bowel cancer.
 During a colonoscopy, your doctor uses a flexible tube with a small camera to look inside your large bowel (colon).
 In some hospitals, people with symptoms of bowel cancer may have a capsule endoscopy instead of having a colonoscopy straight away.

 The capsule endoscopy can help to rule out bowel cancer.
 And many people do not need to have further tests.
 The capsule endoscopy is a less invasive test than colonoscopy, which people may prefer.

 You still need to have a colonoscopy if your doctor sees any abnormal areas on the capsule endoscopy.
 This is so they can take samples of tissue (biopsies) or remove growths (polyps) if necessary.